 - A link to a blog post about a past tournament

-Promotional flyers are a great way to give people information about the tournament, but you shouldn’t fill up your feed with these posts.
-Instead, use the other ideas above as a way to generate some interest in your events, but make sure to include a link in those posts to the page on your website where people can reserve their spot.
+Graphic promotional posts are a great way to give people information about the tournament, but you shouldn’t fill up your feed with these posts.
+Instead, use the post ideas above as a way to generate some interest in your events.
+Importantly, make sure to include a link in those posts to the page on your website where people can reserve their spot.

 5. Host a 9-hole tournament